Adjoint L-Infinity Actions and Conserved Charges in GR: Introduction

 \subsection{Acknowledgements}

-The authors thank Michele Schiavina and Filip Dul for several helpful correspondences.
+The authors thank Michele Schiavina and Filip Dul for helpful correspondence.
 They also thank Neil Cornish for many useful interactions and support as CC's co-advisor.
-REG is supported by the Simons Foundation under Travel Support/Collaboration 9966728, he additionally thanks Damien Calaque for many discussions about this material during a visit to Montpellier which was supported by a OCCIMATH mini-grant.
+REG is supported by the Simons Foundation under Travel Support/Collaboration 9966728, he additionally thanks Damien Calaque for many discussions about this material during a visit to Montpellier which was supported by an OCCIMATH mini-grant.